Evaluating Large Language Models on Spatial Tasks: A Multi-Task Benchmarking Study: Methods

 Through this detailed and systematic scoring mechanism, we can more accurately measure and compare the ability and effectiveness of different models in handling various types of problems.
 This approach not only helps us identify each model's strengths and weaknesses but also provides valuable data support for future model optimization and development.

-To comprehensively evaluate and compare the ability of large language models in handling spatial tasks, we introduced Weighted Accuracy (WA) as a key evaluation metric.
+To comprehensively evaluate and compare the ability of LLMs in handling spatial tasks, we introduced Weighted Accuracy (WA) as a key evaluation metric.
 This metric assigns different weights to the scores of each response to accurately reflect the importance and difficulty of the tasks.
-The calculation formula for Weighted Accuracy is as follows:
+The calculation formula for WA is as follows:

 The variable n(s2) represents the number of answers with a score of 2, n(s1) represents the number of answers with a score of 1, and n(s0) represents the number of answers with a score of 0.

 By applying this formula, we can accurately quantify and compare the efficiency and accuracy of different models in handling spatial-related problems.
 This provides valuable data support and insights for the optimization and development of future models.
 This approach emphasizes the importance of a comprehensive assessment of model performance, ensuring that our evaluation is as thorough and impartial as possible.